 It’s important to choose a destination and a workspace that will inspire you, but not distract you.
 You want to wake up and be inspired to get to work, not procrastinate.
 This makes a staycation a great option.
 Not only is it convenient and affordable, it provides enough of an inspiring change of scenery without the pressure of having to play tourist.

-I chose the adults-only Vellago Resort in El Nido specifically because it was remote (it was only accessible by boat), and had no cell service, no TV, and no electricity or Wifi from 8am-8pm.
+I chose the adults-only Vellago Resort in El Nido specifically because it was remote.
+Only accessible by boat, we had no cell service, no TV, and no electricity or Wifi from 8am-8pm.
 Since it was a romantic destination, there wasn’t the temptation of meeting new people to go explore with either.
 I had no distractions, leaving me to read and write and focus on myself for six days.

 It also helps to choose a location that makes it easy to maintain healthy habits from home or allows you to do more of something you don’t typically have time for.
 Love yoga?
 Consider a place that offers daily yoga or has space to practice on your own in a new setting.
 Back home I spend a lot of time outdoors, so in the Philippines I would go for a swim in the ocean or grab a kayak whenever I needed a break.
 Sometimes I’d end up paddling to another beach with a book in hand to read a couple chapters in the sun.
 Other times I’d just explore aimlessly and let my mind wander until I was ready to get back to work.
 I made sure this resort had readily available options for me to get moving whenever I needed to.